json-api/json-api/format/index.md

 In a compound document, all included resources **MUST** be represented as an array of resource objects in a top-level `"included"` member.

+Compound documents require "full linkage", meaning that every included resource **MUST** be identified by at least one [resource identifier object] in the same document.
+These resource identifier objects could either be primary data or represent resource linkage contained within primary or included resources.

+> Note: Full linkage ensures that included resources are related to either the primary data (which could be resource objects or resource identifier objects) or to each other.

 A complete example document with multiple included relationships: